Agora-wireless/Agora/README.md

 Agora's design overview and flow diagram that maps massvie MIMO baseband processing to the actual code structure.

-Some Highlights:
+Some highlights:

 * Agora currently supports baseband processing of up to 64 RRU antennas, 16 UEs, 20 MHz bandwidth, and 64QAM modulation.
-A 36-core server with AVX512 support is sufficient to run Agora under the maximum configuration.
+A 36-core server with AVX512 support is sufficient to run Agora under this maximum configuration.
 * Agora can support vaious configurations: different numbers of RRU antennas and UEs, different bandwidth, different moduation orders, different LDPC code rates.
 * Agora can work without real hardware.
-A high-performance packet genrator is implemented to emulate RRU.
+A high-performance packet genrator is implemented to emulate RRU traffic.
 * Agora has been tested with real RRU with up to 64 antennas and up to 8 UEs.
 The RRU and UE devices are available from [Skylark Wireless](https://skylarkwireless.com).